Brijesh-Upadhaya/IDEs-testing/_episodes/05-intro-to-testing.md

 - Unit tests are functions ([Testing and Continuous Integration with Python](http://katyhuff.github.io/python-testing/))
 - Test one unit: module or even single function
+- Tested unit is typically tested in isolation, broken lower level code should not fail a higher level unit test
 - Help to sharpen interfaces by identifying dependencies
 - Speed up testing
 - Good documentation of the capability and dependencies of a module
 - In fact it is a documentation that is up to date by definition
+- Where state can't be avoided, many tests can share the same setup and teardown functionality to minimize coder effort

 ---